 2 tracks from Highland Park to Kenosha, signaled for normal left hand operation.

 Automatic Train Stop in use between Clinton Street and Kenosha.

 A bridge reconstruction project is underway between Clybourn and Evanston, resulting in changes.
 A third track to the west was removed in 1984.
 And the first phase of the bridge reconstruction project has involved construction of a new track and bridges at the location of the removed track.

 (*The former Chicago & North Western terminal at 500 W. Madison St. has been known by many different names through its history.
 Including "North Western Station", "Madison Street Station", "Chicago Passenger Station", "Metra Passenger Terminal", and currently "Ogilvie Transportation Center".
 This lack of a consistent name has resulted in many confused passengers over the years.)

 Classic Track Diagrams

-Line between Chicago and Milwaukee, prior to removal of third track between Chicago and Evanston in 1984, downgrading of line north of Kenosha, and installation of CTC between Chicago and Winnetka during the 1990's.
-Between Winnetka and Kenosha, the line has largely remained unchanged since the 1930's.
+Line between Chicago and Milwaukee, prior to removal of third track between Chicago and Evanston in 1984, downgrading of line north of Kenosha, and installation of CTC north of Chicago beginning in the 1990's.